-The most accessible ancient archeological site in Costa Rica, the MONUMENTO NACIONAL GUAYABO lies 19km northeast of Turrialba and 84km east of San José.
+The most accessible ancient archaeological site in Costa Rica, the Monumento Nacional Guayabo lies 19km northeast of Turrialba and 84km east of San José.
 Discovered by explorer Anastasio Alfaro at the end of the nineteenth century, the remains of the town of Guayabo, believed to have been inhabited from about 300 BC to 1400 AD, were only excavated in the late 1960s.
 Administered by MINAE (which also controls Costa Rica’s national park system), Guayabo today suffers from an acute shortage of funds: some of the montículos (stone mounds) are in a poor state of repair and only a small part of the site has been excavated.
 With the withdrawal of the annual US aid grant, the prospects for further exploration look bleak.

 The site, a dairy farm until 1968, is visually disappointing compared to the magnificent Maya and Aztec cities of Mexico or Guatemala – cultures contemporaneous with Guayabo – though it’s well to remember that civilizations should not necessarily be judged on their ability to erect vast monuments.
 Facing the considerable difficulties posed by the density of the rainforest terrain, the Guayabo managed not only to live in harmony with an environment that remains hostile to human habitation, but also constructed a complex system of water management and social organization, and expressed themselves through the “written language” of petroglyphs.